moiez0/HomebrewAdmin/index.md

 ```
 spotikey arg
 ```
-Finally, unlock the spotify api with the spotify command:
+Almost done, now use the "spotify" command to unlock the API.
 ```spotify```

 Then open the spotify app on your smart device and play a song!